 The preferred DOE approach examines (screens) a large number of factors with highly fractional experiments.
 Interactions are then explored or additional levels examined once the suspected factors have been reduced.
 A one-eighth fractional factorial design is shown below.
-A total of seven factors are examined at two-levels.
-In this design, the main effects are independent of interactions and six independent, two-factor interactions can be measured.
+A total of seven factors are examined at two levels.
+In this design, the main effects are independent of interactions, and six independent, two-factor interactions can be measured.
 This design is an effective screening experiment.
-This particular design comes from a design catalogue.
+This particular design comes from a design catalog.
 Often experimenters will obtain a design generated by a statistical software program.
 Since this is a one-eighth fractional factorial, there are seven other designs that would work equally as well.

 Note: 0 = low level and 1 = high level.

 A Three-Factor, Three-Level Experiment

 Often, a three-factor experiment is required after screening a large number of variables.
 These experiments may be full or fractional factorial.
 A one-third fractional factorial design is shown below.
 Generally, the (-) and (+) levels in two-level designs are expressed as O and 1 in most design catalogues.
 Three-level designs are often represented as O, 1, and 2.